chovs/chovs/README.md

 writing in the morning
 and building stuff at nights

-- currently building thale, second memory for students
+- currently building Rainmaker to bring back lawyers time
 - writing business stuff
+- recreating things from scratch interest me a lot

 <!---